gristlabs/grist-help/help/en/docs/limits.md

 ## Rows per document

 On the Free plan, documents have a limit of 5,000 rows.

-On the Pro plan, documents may have up to 100,000 rows.
-This is a rule of thumb.
-The actual limit depends also on the number of tables, columns, and the average size of data in each cell.
-One way to estimate it is to measure the size of the data when it is in CSV format: the limit is around 20MB in this format.
-For example, a document with 200,000 rows and 12 numeric columns would reach that.
+The limit for Pro and Business plans is 100,000 and 150,000 rows, respectively.

+Documents are also subject to data size limits, as described below.

+## Data size

+There a hard limit to a document's total data size, determined as the row limit multiplied by 2KB.
+This means that documents on the Free plan have a data size limit of 10MB, with Pro and Business plan documents having limits of 200MB and 300MB, respectively.
+This value corresponds approximately to the size of the data in CSV format.
+You can see a document's current data size on the ['Raw Data' page](https://support.getgrist.com/raw-data/#usage).

+We recommend 20MB as a soft limit for optimal performance, as documents beyond 20MB in data size may slow down.
+To help optimize formulas on large documents, you can use the built-in [formula timer](https://support.getgrist.com/formula-timer/).

 Attachments are counted separately.
 Attachments plus data in a single document are limited to 1GB on all plans.

-## Upload limits
+## Uploads

 Uploads are limited to 50MB, both for attachments and to import data.
 Note that an import within this limit may result in a document that exceeds the document size limit, in which case the upload